Degree Requirements

 Study Abroad Program

-A student who enrols in the full-term Study Abroad Program may substitute ARCH 538 (Study of Architecture Abroad) for elective credits and ARCH 539 (Architectural Design Abroad) for ARCH 520 or 540, so as to make up a full term's work abroad.
+A student who enrols in the full-term Study Abroad Program may substitute ARCH_V 538 (Study of Architecture Abroad) for elective credits and ARCH_V 539 (Architectural Design Abroad) for ARCH_V 520 or 540, so as to make up a full term's work abroad.

 Co-operative Education Program